 (d) In all cases where this policy permits or requires the Company to prosecute or provide for the defense of any action or proceeding, the insured shall secure to the Company the right to so prosecute or provide defense in the action or proceeding, and all appeals therein, and permit the Company to use, at its option, the name of the insured for this purpose.
-Whenever requested by the Company, the insured, at the Company's expense shall give the Company all reasonable aid (I) in any action or proceeding, securing evidence, obtaining witnesses, prosecuting or defending the act which in the opinion of the Company may be necessary or desirable to establish the title to the estate or interest as insured.
+Whenever requested by the Company, the insured, at the Company's expense shall give the Company all reasonable aid (I) in any action or proceeding, securing evidence, obtaining witnesses, prosecuting or defending the action or proceeding, or effecting settlement, and (ii) In any other lawful act which in the opinion of the Company may be necessary or desirable to establish the title to the estate or interest as insured.
 If the company is prejudiced by the failure of the insured under the policy shall terminate, including any liability or obligation to defend, prosecute, or continue any litigation, with regard to the matter or matters requiring such cooperation.